Hashicorp Vault Keystore

 Create KES Role

-The following command adds a new role
+The following command adds a new role called

 kes-server

-at Vault:$ vault write auth/approle/role/kes-server token_num_uses=0 secret_id_num_uses=0 period=5m
+at Vault:vault write auth/approle/role/kes-server token_num_uses=0 secret_id_num_uses=0 period=5m

 -